eser/immunity/packages/06_maester/README.md

 ## What is the Maester?

-This project is designed to take over all exception handling and logging features that a node.js application needs.
+This project is designed for being responsible of all exception handling and logging features that a JavaScript application needs.

 ## Why Maester?

 I like standartization in general concepts like error handling and logging.
-I have several node.js projects and most of the time I try to keep my code design similar, portable and shareable for applicability to other scenerios.
+I have several node.js and browser application projects and most of the time I try to keep my code design similar, portable and shareable for applicability to other scenerios.
 Maester is the one of the products that I have developed with this mindset.

 As an exception handling and logging library,

-- Delivers base exception and logger classes,
+- Delivers base exception classes,
 - Provides a logging interface can be called in any module,
 - Event-based system can be easily subscribed by other parties,
 - Built-in and extensible loggers/appenders can be attached or detached at any time,
 - Customizable severity levels,
+- Formatters for log entries,
+- Multiplatform support for browsers and node.js,

 ## Quick start